mat-docs/RTA.Site/docs/devguide/sessions/model.md

         | `#!json "failed"`    | 28      | _Closed_ without receiving all data as the result of a fault                                     |
         | `#!json "abandoned"` | 44      | _Closed_ manually or by a watchdog after being left idle too long (e.g. due to an upstream crash)|

         The numeric values are part of the RTA specification.
-They are not used in JSON but are seen in the GRPC API.
+They are not used in JSON but are seen in the gRPC API.
         Values are chosen so that all closed states are &gt;= `#!json "closed"` or &gt;= 4 &mdash; and bitwise comparison is also supported.

 `#!json "timestamp": "2021-05-06T18:58:56.20289+01:00"`